1. Explore the First Floor - history, glass floor & more

 The river flows right beside the Eiffel Tower, giving beautiful views during a walk along the banks.
 You can also take a scenic Seine River Cruise, which lets you see major Paris landmarks from the water.
 Night cruises are especially magical.

-4. Musée du Quai Branly – Jacques Chirac
+4. Musée du quai Branly – Jacques Chirac

 This museum is known for its collection of Indigenous art from Africa, Asia, Oceania, and the Americas.
 Its design includes a lush vertical garden on the exterior.
 It’s a peaceful and interesting cultural stop just minutes from the tower.